Yandex Cloud

 5. In the top menu, navigate to Executors.

-The UI will display two tables:
+The UI displays two tables:

 • Summary: High-level information, such as the number and status of executors and resources in use.